milkmansson/project-clock/README.md

   use as environment monitor/sensor.

 #### Incomplete side missions:
-- Use a GPS get time.
-Potentially use this information to help with determining location for better weather information.
-(Several projects related to this, including this Toit [NMEA Message Parser](https://github.com/milkmansson/toit-nmea-message) and/or Toit's [uBlox GNSS driver](https://github.com/toitware/ublox-gnss-driver)).
-Refine the method to abstract technicalities of Timing Pins etc away from users.
+- Use a GPS to get the system time.
+Potentially use this information to help with determining location for better weather information (especially if GEOIP data is not accurate enough).
+There are several projects related to this, including this Toit [NMEA Message Parser](https://github.com/milkmansson/toit-nmea-message) under development, and/or Toit's [uBlox GNSS driver](https://github.com/toitware/ublox-gnss-driver)).
+For time sync, refine the method to abstract technicalities like Timing Pins etc away from users, or where cheaper modules without timing pins are used.
 - Implement an [MQ2] sensor/smoke detector.
 Fires aren't
   expected but for the size of the sensor, and the existence of alarm capability, why wouldn't we?